BinaryBirds/swift-html/README.md

     }
 }

-//  * MyClass is a .group node so it does not render
+//  * MyOuterClass is a GroupTag so it does not render
 //
 //  <myinnerclass>
 //      <myinnermostclass>